 - Note 1: It is not recommended to adopt any other code/address not in the command definition table, which will potentially enter the hidden mode. - Note 2: The RSTEN command must be executed before executing the RST command.
-If any other command is issued in-between RSTEN and RST, the RST command will be ignored. - Note 3: See dummy cycle and frequency table. - Note 4: 4 dummy cycles in both STR/DTR. - Note 5: The starting address must be even byte (A0 must be 0) in DTR OPI mode. - Note 6: Data bytes are always output in STR.
+If any other command is issued in-between RSTEN and RST, the RST command will be ignored. - Note 3: The number in parentheses after "ADD" or "Data" or "Dummy" stands for how many clock cycles it has.
+For example, "Data(8)" represents there are 8 clock cycles for the data in. - Note 4: See dummy cycle and frequency table. - Note 5: 4 dummy cycles in both STR/DTR. - Note 6: The starting address must be even byte (A0 must be 0) in DTR OPI mode. - Note 7: The address data must be 00h. - Note 8: Data bytes are always output in STR.